My Trading Model

 Background

 My model for investing/trading has proven good for me which does not guarantee it will work for you.
 I’ve read numerous books by writers who also claimed they knew the road to millions and it always made me wonder if they could make so much investing then why are they wasting their time writing.
 I always doubted the validity of their claims, especially since most had no documentation of what they did in real life examples.
 A lot of ideas are great in theory, but until you document what you’ve done, not just back test, then the theory is not worth much.
 That still left the question of why should I write about trading if I’m so good at trading.
 The answer is simple.
-If I want to make enough money to replace my current income, I need a higher balance in my account to work with.
+I enjoy it and continue to learn by writing what I’ve done and leaving it out there for constructive feedback.
+Since I’ve starting writing I’ve found that by keeping my investing transparent I can also help others make better decisions in their own investing either by repeating what I’ve done correctly or avoiding my mistakes.
+I think all investors should continue learning and this is one of my ways of doing that.

 The Details